Yiping-Huang/Economic-Compensation-Taxes-Calculator/README.md

 # Economic-Compensation-Taxes-Calculator
 This calculator is used to calculate the economic compensation taxes with multilevel taxation.
 The whole formula of the taxation is showed in its core algorithm.
+The code in the views.py is excerpted from the original file which includes the core algorithm of the ect calculator.
+Since it is a Django web application, I only choose to present the core algorithm here for you to review.